-TIERNAN STEWART WORKS WITH SOME OF QLD BEST FEMALE ATHLETES.
+TIERNAN GAMBLE WORKS WITH SOME OF QLD BEST FEMALE ATHLETES.
 WE CHATTED TO TIERNAN ABOUT WHAT A STRENGTH AND CONDITIONING COACH DOES AND HOW THEY PREPARE THE ATHLETES FOR THE SEASON.
 TIERNAN SHARED AN INSIGHT INTO HOW TO TRAIN LIKE AN ELITE ATHLETE.

 What does a strength and conditioning coach do?